Contents

 Excessive Light.

 With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
-If you occasionally clean your windows, you’ll require to clean the skylight more frequently.
+If you rarely tidy your windows, you’ll need to clean up the skylight more often.
 Plus, installing the roof is the only method to clean the beyond a skylight.

 Size (Width by Height) Cost.